mp-bull/qme-ng/README.md

 - find the maximum length of a green suite starting from a given quiver

-In order to do so, it uses various optimizations that are specific to the problem at hand, and which result from a careful study by Gregoire Dupont and Matthieu Pérotin.
+In order to do so, it uses various optimizations that are specific to the problem at hand, and which result from a careful study by Grégoire Dupont and Matthieu Pérotin.